securebitsorg/securebitsorg.github.io/content/posts/privacy/_index.en.md

 ---
 title: Privacy
-descripton: "Tutorials on the topic of Privacy"
+descripton: Tutorials on the topic of Privacy
 menu:
   sidebar:
     name: Privacy